klintank/ToDo-React-App/README.md

 React Native Todo Application
  - Add New ToDo
  - Update the ToDo List
- - Drag the list up and down
+ - Drag the items up and down
- - Check and Uncheck ToDo
+ - Check and Uncheck ToDo Items